GeoMop/Genie/doc/documentation.md

 ## Installation
 ### Windows
 Installation packages are available at <https://geomop.nti.tul.cz/genie/packages/>.
-Standard graphical instalator is available for Windows 10.
+Standard graphical installer is available for Windows 10.
 To run the installation execute file genie_0.2.0_x86_64.exe and go through installation wizard.
 Individual tools are executable by their shortcuts or by batch files.
 Batch files are in default installation located in directory: c:\\Users\\UserName\\AppData\\Local\\Genie\\bin\\.